geewynn/azure-databricks-streaming/README.md

     az login
     ```

-6. Optional - Install a Java IDE, with the following resources:
-    - JDK 1.8
-    - Scala SDK 2.12
-    - Maven 3.6.3
-    > Note: Instructions are included for building via a docker container if you do not want to install a Java IDE.
+6. Instructions are included for building via a docker container if you do not want to install a Java IDE.

 ### Download the New York City taxi and neighborhood data files